ahmetaa/zemberek-nlp/ner/README.md

 ### Data Preparation

 For creating a NER model, we first need a `training set`.
 A file that contains correct examples.
-Training data can be prepared using two annotation methods.
+Training data can be prepared using three annotation methods.
 Lets look at the sentence below.

     Enerji Verimliliği Merkezi kurucu başkanı Bülent Yeşilata, Ankara'da bir toplantıya katıldı.